- March 6, 2019

 Letters of recommendation are a unique part of the application in that they are the only opportunity for others to speak about you, instead of you speaking about yourself.
 Applicants should use this opportunity to find recommenders who can speak glowingly both about the applicant’s academic/professional qualities and about their character, work ethic, and personality.

 Preparing a resume for law school applications is similar to preparing a resume for other purposes.
-Make sure to limit your resume to one page (unless you have many years of post-undergraduate work experience), and make sure that the descriptions of your roles, responsibilities, and achievements highlight any research, writing, and critical thinking skills you used or developed in the positions you have held.
+Make sure to limit your resume to one page (unless you have many years of post-undergraduate work experienceor significant publications), and make sure that the descriptions of your roles, responsibilities, and achievements highlight any research, writing, and critical thinking skills you used or developed in the positions you have held.
+Please click here for important considerations in crafting a law school resume.

 After You Submit Your Law School Application